Digital euro: History

-While Christine Lagarde has publicly addressed some of these risks, critics consider her responses inadequate.
-Critics point to the digital Renminbi CBDC and how it has experimented with many of the right-restricting features (including geo-fencing, geo-tracking, amount limits, time limits, etc).
-They also point to the e-naira and Venezuelan Petro and their monetary policy issues.
-Similarly de-banking issues and financial censorship have been on the rise in recent years, critics fear that a centrally planned, centrally controlled and managed system would have the potential for a much higher level of censorship and discrimination by authorities.

-The prototype developed by the ECB as part of the investigation phase includes conditional payments, this points to the potential for programmability of the digital euro and thus similar risks to individual rights as in the digital renminbi.

-According to the Human Rights Foundation, CBDCs risk imposing sweeping financial surveillance, restriction of financial activity, frozen funds, seizure of funds, negative interest rates, tools for corruption, cyberattack risks and disruptions to financial stability.

-Preparations for the possible introduction of a digital euro
+As cash usage declined and private digital payment providers became more prominent, the European Central Bank began an investigation into the possible creation of a digital euro.
+According to the European Central Bank, a digital euro would ensure that citizens and businesses retain access to central bank money in digital form and complement existing electronic payment services, addressing changes in payment behaviour and the lack of a pan-European retail digital payment option.

+2020

 On 2 October 2020, the ECB published a report outlining the introduction of a digital euro from the perspective of the Eurosystem.

-Since 2020, several projects have been launched in collaboration with the European Investment Bank (EIB) to test the issuance, control and transfer of central bank digital currency, as well as securities tokens and smart contracts on a blockchain.

 2021

 After preliminary planning and presenting public consultation results in early 2021, the ECB launched the digital euro project in July 2021 to prepare for its potential introduction.
 No technical barriers were identified during the preliminary planning.
 The research, which is scheduled to run until autumn 2023, aims to shed light on the distribution to merchants and citizens, the impact on markets and the necessary European legislation.
 No preliminary decision has therefore been taken on the introduction of the digital euro.